darul75/personal-blog/posts/2015/2015-08-04_javascript-how-to-clone-objects.md

   // HERE WE ARE

   // - 1> this method iterate over current object properties
-  // - 2> use a callback to call current cloneObject method recursevely var fn = createBaseFor();
+  // - 2> use a callback to apply current cloneObject method recursively var fn = createBaseFor();

   fn(value, function(subValue, key) {